💡 **Prerequisites**

 A catalog can power a single site or multiple sites.

-**Record: **A record is a piece of raw and unmodified information that you send Bloomreach.
+**Record: **A record is a piece of raw and unmodified information that you send to Bloomreach.
 This raw information can include details like the product ID, attributes, variants, and views.

 **Document: **Documents comprise product records that have been transformed according to catalog configurations and stored in Bloomreach.